 Foreign businesses with activities in Norway are required to report their assignments and employees to Norwegian tax authorities.
-The report is filed to the Central Office – Foreign Tax Affairs (COFTA) through an online portal, or by completing and submitting a paper form named RF-1199 for reporting of contract and RF-1198 for reporting of employees.
+The report is filed through an online portal, or by completing and submitting a paper form called RF-1199 for reporting of contract and RF-1198 for reporting of employees.

-The purpose of the report is to make sure that the tax authorities receive information about all contracts and subcontracts awarded to enterprises resident abroad, as well as information about all employees working on the contracts.
+The purpose of the reporting requirement is to make sure that the tax authorities receive information about all contracts and subcontracts awarded to enterprises resident abroad, as well as information about all employees working on the contracts.
 Generally, this obligation applies if the contract is executed in the following scenarios:

-- On a site for building and assembly work in Norway, or
+- On a site for building and assembly work in Norway.

-- On a site that is under the client's control in Norway, or
+- On a site under the client's control in Norway.

-For foreign business that need ID cards for construction sites for their employees, it is important to get registered and file RF-1199 and RF-1198 or an online report as soon as possible.
-Norwegian authorities will simply refuse to issue the ID cards until the report has been filed.
-This in turn, may lead to the employees being rejected entry to the construction site.
+Importantly, foreign businesses requiring ID cards for construction sites for their employees, must register and file RF-1198 or an online report as soon as possible.
+The ID cards will not be issued until the report has been filed.
+This in turn, may lead to the employees being denied access to the construction site.

 Foreign companies with activities in Norway must report every single assignment in Norway.
 The information they need to provide for each assignment is generally:

-- The expected start date and end date of the assignment
+- Expected start and end dates of the assignment.

-- The names, marital statuses and addresses of the employees working on the assignment
+- Names and addresses of employees working on the assignment.

-- The first and last day of work for each employee working on the assignment
+- First and last day of work for each employee on the assignment.

 Reporting deadline and fee

-The report must be filed within 14 days of the commencement of work on the assignment.
+The report must be filed within the 5th in the month after commencement of work on the assignment.
 If the assignment started after the 20th, the deadline is extended until the 15th in the next month.
-As a first step before filing RF-1199 and RF-1198, foreign companies should get registered with the Brønnøysund Registre Centre (Central Coordinating Register for Legal Entities (CCR)).
+As a first step before filing RF-1199 and RF-1198, foreign companies should register with the Brønnøysund Registre Centre (Central Coordinating Register for Legal Entities (CCR)).
 Such registration may take a while.
-Thus, foreign companies should start the process of getting registered as early as possible to file RF-1199 and RF-1198 on time.
+Thus, foreign companies should start the process of getting registered as early as possible.

 Feel free to contact us at any time if you have questions related to this: